 What’s in a name?

-Bamboo in the Wind is a Zen Practice Sangha led by Rev. Val Szymanski.
+Bamboo in the Wind is a Zen Practice Sangha founded by Rev. Val Szymanski.
 On Sept.11, 2001 a formal sitting schedule started at the Congregational Community Church.
 In the face of terrorism on US soil (World Trade Center and Pentagon attacks) we meditated that reason and peace would prevail.
 For almost eleven years the Sangha practiced weekly at the church in Sunnyvale, CA and for sesshins, at Jikoji Zen Retreat Center in the Santa Cruz mountains.
 On July 3, 2012, our current zendo opened on Fremont Avenue with a dedication ceremony.

 Our Sangha name was directly influenced by Sengai Gibon's (1750-1837) scroll, “Bamboos in the Wind” which contains the poem: